 - EXPLORATION AND EXPERIMENTATION

 At Improv Parenting we approach sport through the lens of PLAYFULNESS and EXPLORATION.
-In our preschool class we teach basic physical movements, cooperation and turn-taking, and some soccer-specific movements all while telling stories and using our imaginations.
+In our preschool soccer classes we teach basic physical movements, cooperation and turn-taking, and some soccer-specific movements all while telling stories and using our imaginations.